 In this article, we will talk about a very unique vegetable, the parsnip.
 Parsnip is a veggie that looks like a carrot, but it’s quite longer than a carrot, and it has a white color.
 This is a root veggie, and it belongs in the same group as parsley and carrots.
 Now, let’s see is parsnip safe for guinea pigs.

 Can guinea pigs eat parsnips?
 Guinea pigs can eat parsnips, but only in moderation.
 The parsnip is a veggie that has many benefits for the guinea pig’s health.
 It is packed with many nutrients, vitamins, minerals, fibers, and antioxidants beneficial for them.
 There aren’t many problems related to parsnips which makes them a good food for guinea pigs.

 Many owners have claimed that their guinea pigs dislike parsnips because of the aroma and taste.
 On the other side, some owners claimed their guinea pigs like to nibble on the parsnips a lot.
 It is up to you to see if your guinea pigs are going to like parsnips.

-This is a safe food for the guinea pig – even though the aroma might not be the best one your guinea pig has ever tried.
-Now, let’s see all the benefits and risks of this veggie, as well as the nutrients it has.
+This is a safe food for the guinea pig, even though the aroma might not be the best one your guinea pig has ever tried.
+Now, let’s see all the benefits, risks, as well as the nutrients of this veggie.

 Health Benefits of Guinea Pigs Eating Parsnips

-Nutrition Facts of Parsnips
+Nutrition Facts of Parsnip for Guinea Pigs

 The nutritional information for 100 g (3 oz) of parsnips: